junxit/us-congress-bills-110/bill.md

   >   - **(III)** Such stock shall not be transferred by gift as provided in subparagraph (h)(1)(C)(iii).

 - **(2)** in subsection (h)(1)(C) (43 U.S.C.
 1606(h)(1)(C)), by striking “Notwithstanding the restrictions ” and inserting “Expect as otherwise expressly provided in this chapter and”.

-## § 8.
-Miccosukee Tribe of Indians of Florida

-As soon as practicable after the date of the enactment of this Act, the Secretary of the Interior shall, consistent with the National Environmental Policy Act of 1969, take into trust for the benefit of the Miccosukee Tribe of Indians of Florida the land described as Tract A and Tract B, Kendale Lakes North Section One, according to the Map or Plat thereof, as recorded in Plat Book 93, Page 1, Public Records of Miami-Dade County, Florida.
-After having been taken into trust, the land described in this section shall be part of the reservation of the Miccosukee Tribe of Indians of Florida.